b-n-space/b-n-space/content/articles/european_eleectricity_market_czech_politicians.md

 ---
-title: Is the end of the EU electricity market as we know it in sight?
+title: Is The End Of The EU Electricity Market As We Know It In Sight?
 description: Czech politicians publicly discussed the European energy stock exchange
 img: https://user-images.githubusercontent.com/59807305/197044984-ea3bc50e-5ed9-4ce0-97e6-9eb6cc673db1.jpg
 alt: Image by Ahmad Ardity from Pixabay